 3 1/2 cups 100% whole wheat flour or 3 cups favorite gluten free flour blend

 2 tsp baking soda

 1/2 cup Hershey Special Dark unsweetened cocoa (or regular unsweetened cocoa if you prefer)

 10 oz package Enjoy Life mini chocolate chips

 1 cup chopped dried cranberries (or another dried fruit like cherries or raspberries or blueberries — if you have a food processor, chop the dried fruit into even smaller pieces to more evenly distribute the flavor through the cake)

-1 cup Agave
+1 cup Agave or honey

 2 tsp vanilla extract